matthewviray/power-outages-project/README.md

 # Interesting Aggregates

 In this interesting aggregation we see that the different `NERC.REGIONS` could play a role on what outages are caused.
-THe distribution of the type of outages vary differently from North American Electric Reliability Corporation (NERC) regions meaning they all have their own characteristic that makes them either stronger or weaker for certain causes.
+The distribution of the type of outages vary differently from North American Electric Reliability Corporation (NERC) regions meaning they all have their own characteristic such as economic outpu towards utiity and infrastructure or geographical characteristic that makes them either stronger or weaker for certain causes.

 | CAUSE.CATEGORY                |   ECAR |   FRCC |   HECO |   HI |   MRO |   NPCC |   PR |   RFC |   SERC |   SPP |   TRE |   WECC |
 |:------------------------------|-------:|-------:|-------:|-----:|------:|-------:|-----:|------:|-------:|------:|------:|-------:|